Bachelor of Arts (BA) in Home Science Career Path

 • Additional requirements: Some universities may require applicants to submit additional materials, such as essays or letters of recommendation.

-It's important to note that the eligibility criteria may vary depending on the institution and program you to choose.
-So, it's always recommended to check with the university or college for their specific requirements.
+It's important to note that the eligibility criteria may vary depending on the institution and program you choose.
+So, it's always recommended that you check with the university or college for their specific requirements.

 Knowledge and Skills